mdn/content/files/en-us/web/css/contain-intrinsic-size/index.md

 This allows offscreen elements with [`content-visibility: auto`](/en-US/docs/Web/CSS/content-visibility) to benefit from size containment without developers having to be as precise in their estimates of element size.
 The remembered value is not used if the child elements are being rendered (if size containment is enabled, the `<length>` will be used).

-In grid and multi column layouts, an explicit height is treated as a stronger command than an implicit content-based height.
+In grid and multi column layouts, an explicit size is treated differently than implicit content-based height.
 Elements might lay out substantially differently than it would have were it simply filled with content up to that height.
 The `auto none` value allows the element to fallback to `contain-intrinsic-size: none` if no remembered value exists, which will allow the element to be laid out as though it had no contents instead of 0px height.